instruqt/docs/source/index.html.md

 fi
 ```

+This file is ran when you click the check button.
+Pointers:

+- make sure you validate as strictly as possible.
+If you allow multiple ways to solve a challenge, the start situation of your next challenge will be much harder to predict.

 #### Cleanup

-This file runs when the check is successful.
-Use this script to:

-- undo changes that are not required for the next challenge.

 ```bash
 #!/bin/bash